Dynamical Clustering Interrupts Motility Induced Phase Separation in Chiral Active Brownian Particles: Model of Circle active Brownian particles

 with the cut-off at $r_c=2^{1/6}\sigma$, beyond which $V=0$.
-Here $\sigma$ is the nominal particle diameter, $\epsilon$ determines the interaction strength, and $r$ is the center-to-center separation between two particles.
-Particle $i$ with positions $\mathbf{r}_i$ and orientations $\mathbf{e}_i=(\cos \theta_i, \sin \theta_i)$ evolves in response to a systematic driving force and rotational torque, according to the Langevin equations:
+Here $\sigma$ is the nominal particle diameter, $\epsilon$ determines the interaction strength, and $r$ is the center-to-center distance between two particles.
+Particle $i$ with positions $\mathbf{r}_i$ and orientations $\mathbf{e}_i=(\cos \theta_i, \sin \theta_i)$ evolves in response to a systematic driving force and rotational torque, according to the overdamped Langevin equations~\cite{ma2017driving}: